Skip to main content

 What does “Lifetime” mean on my instance?

-Every instance offer has a Max Duration.
-When you accept an offer and create an instance, this becomes the instance lifetime and begins counting down.
-When the lifetime expires, the instance is automatically stopped.
-The host can extend the contract (adding more lifetime), but this is at their discretion.
+Every offer has a maximum rental duration.
+When you rent an instance, the offer end date at the time of rental becomes your rental end date — the date your instance will run until.
+This rental end date is locked when you rent and cannot be changed by the host.
+When the rental end date is reached, the rental contract expires and the instance is stopped.
+The host can extend the rental contract by moving the offer end date forward, but this is at their discretion and only applies if they choose to do so.
 Important: Always assume your instance will be lost once the lifetime expires and copy out any important data before then.

 How can I restart programs when my instance restarts?